 And while in my head, I could have thought: Plants are so overdone.
 Everybody does something with vegetation – even dating back to my Science Fair days – but it was HIS idea and it was HIS project.
 Onward, good soldier, you had your day.

 So why am I sharing this?
 Because here we have an opportunity as parents.
 We hold the power to be life lesson-makers.
 Children are natural scientists.
 They are inquisitive beings, constantly on a quest to figure out how things work.
 That persistent question “Why?” that haunts you during car rides and bedtime is proof that their brains are in a constant state of wonder.
 Expound on it!

 I can appreciate the jokes about the Science Fair and how stressful it is to a family because I was that kid who had a complete psychological and physiological breakdown for each project ever assigned.
 Ever.
 Ask my poor parents.

 As an adult I can see how to lessen that anxiety and need for perfection, but as a kid I couldn’t verbalize the pressure on my heart to do my absolute best.
 I wanted to make my parents proud and my teachers prouder.
 I wanted to show I could do it…and sometimes just the getting started of it all was enough to drive me to tears.

 Numero Uno: When we want to do something, we make a plan of attack.
 We organize ourselves.
 There’s no jumping in willy-nilly.

 In this case, is our experiment doable?
 Have we set our sights too high?
-Can Max do this independently (with supervision, if needed).
-After a reality check, we were ready to make a list of what we need to get started.
+Can Max do this independently (with supervision, if needed)?
+After a reality check, we were ready to make a list of what we needed to get started.